top of page

 Mum guilt

-Mum guilt is common
+Mum guilt is real.

 That knot in your stomach after snapping at your child.

-This is mum guilt.
-And it is heavy.
+That’s mum guilt.
+And it’s heavy.

-It can creep into the smallest moments.
+It sneaks into the smallest moments.

 When dinner is quick and easy instead of slow and nourishing.